top of page

 Global Health Politics

-Other research in this area includes an intersectional analysis of how different social groups experienced vulnerability in diverging and unique ways during the Covid-19 pandemic in Brazil.
-For this work, I drew upon the Global Health Security literature within International Relations to analyze how female healthcare workers, domestic employees, and informal laborers were placed in varying situations of exposure to the virus vis-à-vis other groups of workers.
-This work resulted in a novel theoretical contribution, co-authored with Vinícius Mendes (Post-doc at Radboud University), which was published in Security Dialogue, where we read health insecurity within international politics via intersectionality.
+Other research in this area includes an intersectional analysis of how different social groups experienced vulnerability in diverging ways during the Covid-19 pandemic in Brazil.
+This research was co-authored with Vinícius Mendes (Post-doc at Radboud University) and published in Security Dialogue.
+For this research, we drew upon the concept of “Global Health Security” to analyze how female healthcare workers, domestic employees, and informal laborers were placed in varying situations of exposure to the virus vis-à-vis other groups of workers.
 Health insecurity, we contend, positions certain bodies for biopolitical control and premature death, and others for security and safety.
 We sustain these claims via discourse analysis, documental analysis, and other qualitative methods.

 Publications include: